I’m definitely no conspiracist, but the theory that most of the activity on the www is non-human is appealing if not logical.

-I am definitely no conspiracist, but the theory that most of the activity on the wwwebz is non-human is appealling, if not logical.
-The so-called Dead Internet Theory has been circulating awhile, fleshed out in The Atlantic and other places several times this year already, and appears to be gaining traction.
+So-called Dead Internet Theory has been circulating awhile, fleshed out in The Atlantic and other places several times this year, and appears to be gaining traction.

-The Atlantic find evidence for the theory that the wwebz are overrun by spiders, trolls, deepfakes and bots in sources such as the ‘Bad Bot Report‘ by security website Imperva, who report 40.8% of all internet traffic in 2020 was bots, down from a whopping 61.3% in 2013.
+The Atlantic finds evidence for the theory that the www is infested by spiders, trolls, deepfakes and bots in sources such as the ‘Bad Bot Report‘ by security website Imperva, who report 40.8% of all internet traffic in 2020 was bots, down from a whopping 61.3% in 2013.

 Just stop and think about that — two-fifths of all Internet traffic is non-human.